Detention (confinement): Criminal detention

-Refers to the criminal compulsory measures taken by public security agency, national security agency, or the People’s Procuratorate’s Anti-Corruption Bureau or the Malfeasance Investigation Bureau in accordance with the provisions of the Criminal Procedure Law against current criminals or major suspects during criminal investigations.
-The criminal detention of the public security agency shall be approved by the person in charge of the administration of the public security agency at the county level (ie, the director).
+Refers to the criminal compulsory measures taken by public security agency, national security agency, or the People's Procuratorate's Anti-Corruption Bureau or the Malfeasance Investigation Bureau in accordance with the provisions of the Criminal Procedure Law against current criminals or major suspects during criminal investigations.
+The criminal detention of the public security agency shall be approved by the person in charge of the administration of the public security agency at the county level (i.e., the director).
 Article 69 of the Criminal Procedure Law stipulates that if the public security organ considers a detained person to be arrested, it shall, within 3 days after detention, submit it to the investigation and supervision department of the People's Procuratorate for review and approval.
 Under special circumstances, the time for requesting review and approval can be extended by 1 to 4 days.
 For major suspects who commit crimes on the verge of committing crimes, committing multiple crimes, or ganging up to commit crimes, the time for review and approval can be extended to 30 days.
-The People's Procuratorate shall make a decision to approve the arrest or not to approve the arrest within seven days after receiving the public security agency’s request to approve the arrest.
-If the People’s Procuratorate does not approve the arrest, the public security agency shall release it immediately after receiving the notice, and promptly notify the People’s Procuratorate of the execution.
+The People's Procuratorate shall make a decision to approve the arrest or not to approve the arrest within seven days after receiving the public security agency's request to approve the arrest.
+If the People's Procuratorate does not approve the arrest, the public security agency shall release it immediately after receiving the notice, and promptly notify the People's Procuratorate of the execution.
 Those who need to continue the investigation and meet the conditions for release on bail pending trial or residential surveillance shall be released on bail pending trial or residential surveillance in accordance with the law.

 Article 15 Item 1 of the original version of the "National Compensation Law of the People’s Republic of China", which was implemented from January 1, 1995, to December 31, 2012, stipulates that: Detained by mistake", the detainee can apply for state compensation.

 Article 17 Item 1 of the revised "National Compensation Law of the People's Republic of China", which came into effect on January 1, 2013, provides for the issue of state compensation for criminal detention.
 Divided into two situations: